dailybruin/the-stack/_posts/2020-05-12-covid-model.md

 ---
-title: Modeling the Spread of COVID-19 in UCLA Classrooms
+title: Modeling the spread of COVID-19 in UCLA classrooms
 teaser: What would happen if UCLA students returned in the fall to take in-person classes?
 We explore the potential spread of COVID-19 among students on UCLA’s campus.
 authors:
   - radhika_ahuja